NetworkCurator/NetworkCurator.github.io/user/ontologies.md

 </style>
 ```

-Again, a few points to note
+{:.p-note}

-- The marker object **must have an `id` tag**.
+The marker object must have an `id` tag.
 This `id` must be referenced from the CSS block.
-The `id` must be a unique identifier but can otherwise be chosen freely.
-A simple way to chose an id is to use the ontology class name with a prefix or postfix.
+The `id` must be a unique identifier; a simple way to achieve this is to use the ontology class name with a prefix or postfix.

+{:.p-note}
-- Markers in CSS are styled separately from lines.
+Markers in CSS are styled separately from lines.
 Color matching between marker and line must be applied manually.

+{:.p-note}
-- The **position of the marker** along the line might appear strange in the preview diagram.
+The position of the marker along the line might appear strange in the preview diagram.
 In particular, the marker might appear near the middle of the line and not at the end.
-This is because the marker is offset slightly from the terminus.
-This is a trick so that the arrowhead is not hidden by a large node on the graph page.
+This is a trick to avoid having the arrowhead hidden by a large node on the graph page.

-That's it, more or less.
-Maybe needs some editing.

 ### Examples

+Styling nodes and links can be fun, but it can be tricky.
+Starting with a set of examples.

 <style type="text/css">
 use.DRUG {